 Singapore is called Garden City and you can find an abundance of green spaces and hikes.
-Quite different than the urban image many people know this popular travel hub as.
+Quite different than the urban image many people have of this popular travel hub.

 Last month I decided to explore the Southern Ridges.
 A 10-km trail, it links up several parks in the southern part of Singapore.
 The different terrain takes you all the way from Mount Faber Park to Labrador Nature Reserve.
 This means going through Henderson Waves, the Forest Walk in Telok Blangah Hill Park, Alexandra Arch, HortPark, Canopy Walk, Reflections (Bukit Chandu), and Berlayer Creek.